the-crypt-keeper/cascade/README.md

 # Cascade

-Cascade is a streaming pipeline system for complex content generation tasks.
-It enables the construction of idempotent, parallel processing pipelines through a simple YAML configuration format.
+Cascade is a Python asyncio-based streaming pipeline system for content generation tasks.
+It enables the construction of idempotent, parallel processing pipelines through a simple async python API.

 ## Key Features

+- **Simple API**: Pipelines are defined using Python.
 - **Streaming Architecture**: Steps process items asynchronously through named streams
+- **Flexible Step Types**: Source, Transform, and Sink steps for different processing needs
 - **Idempotent Processing**: Work is tracked through cascade IDs, ensuring each item is processed exactly once
-- **Fair Load Balancing**: Multiple consumers can process items from a stream with configurable weights
+- **Load Balancing**: Multiple consumers can process items from a stream with configurable weights
-- **Simple Configuration**: Pipelines are defined in YAML with asset loading and parameter resolution
-- **Flexible Step Types**: Source, Transform, and Sink steps for different processing needs
+- **Parallel Processing**: Multiple workers can process items from a stream in parallel.

 ## How It Works